ygkn/storybook-opener/README.md

 ### Running the Storybook dev server and other commands

-If you need to execute other commands, such as code generation, to launch the Storybook dev server, you can use the [`npm-run-all`](https://github.com/mysticatea/npm-run-all) or [`concurrently`](https://github.com/open-cli-tools/concurrently) packages in conjunction with the `storybook-opener.storybookOption.startCommand` option.
+If you need to execute other commands, such as code generation, to launch the Storybook dev server, you can use the [`npm-run-all`](https://github.com/mysticatea/npm-run-all) or [`concurrently`](https://github.com/open-cli-tools/concurrently) packages in conjunction with the `storybook-opener.startCommand` option.

 For example, think about a project requires running the `watch` script alongside the `storybook dev` command, and it have a `package.json` set up with `scripts` as follows: